l-yc/deal/README.md

 * Text-based animations with [animate.css](https://github.com/daneden/animate.css) with support for:
     * triggers: `onClick`, `withPrevious`, `afterPrevious` and `fromPrevious`
 * Pug-based syntax for writing slides
+* Run as a single binary

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See usage for notes on using the project.

 ### Prerequisites